 A: Expat housing has furniture and major appliances.
-You will want to bring with you in your luggage 2 queen size flat sheets and a light blanket for every bed you expect to have, and a pillow for each person.
-Queen size can fit, single, double or queen.
+You will want to bring with you in your luggage two queen-size flat sheets and a light blanket for every bed you expect to have, and a pillow for each person.
+Queen size can fit single, double or queen.
 Space bags are great for this!
 It can take quite a while for shipments to arrive, and sheets, blankets and pillows are not always available in stores.

 If your housing does not have small appliances, dishes, and pots and pans, they are expensive, but are almost always available at the larger grocery stores.
 Agro Santos has the best prices for household items, toys and cleaning supplies.

 Battery-powered alarm clocks will save you a lot of grief.
 Pack a couple in your luggage, as you’ll need them from day one.
 Flashlights are a must as well.
 And a big first-aid kit.
 And basic medicine cabinet supplies like ibuprofen and Pepto-Bismol, which are not available in Angola.